Savrasov, Georgia Southern Eagles to host Kinsey and the Marshall Thundering Herd - WTOP News

 Statesboro, Georgia; Thursday, 7 p.m.
 EST

-The Eagles have gone 6-2 at home.
-Georgia Southern is ninth in the Sun Belt with 9.6 offensive rebounds per game led by Carlos Curry averaging 2.7.
+The Eagles have gone 6-2 in home games.
+Georgia Southern is seventh in the Sun Belt with 34.1 points per game in the paint led by Andrei Savrasov averaging 6.0.

 The Thundering Herd are 1-1 in Sun Belt play.
-Marshall leads the Sun Belt with 19.3 assists.
-Taevion Kinsey leads the Thundering Herd with 5.6.
+Marshall averages 19.3 assists per game to lead the Sun Belt, paced by Taevion Kinsey with 5.6.

-The Eagles and Thundering Herd meet Thursday for the first time in Sun Belt play this season.
+The Eagles and Thundering Herd square off Thursday for the first time in conference play this season.

-TOP PERFORMERS: Jalen Finch is averaging 10.7 points, 3.5 assists and 1.7 steals for the Eagles.
-Andrei Savrasov is averaging 12.6 points and 6.6 rebounds over the past 10 games for Georgia Southern.
+TOP PERFORMERS: Tyren Moore averages 1.7 made 3-pointers per game for the Eagles, scoring 8.2 points while shooting 33.3% from beyond the arc.
+Savrasov is averaging 12.6 points and 6.6 rebounds over the last 10 games for Georgia Southern.

-Kinsey is averaging 20.5 points, 5.3 rebounds, 5.6 assists and 1.9 steals for the Thundering Herd.
-Andrew Taylor is averaging 19 points, 4.7 assists and 1.9 steals over the last 10 games for Marshall.
+Kinsey is scoring 20.5 points per game and averaging 5.3 rebounds for the Thundering Herd.
+Kamdyn Curfman is averaging 3.1 made 3-pointers over the last 10 games for Marshall.

 LAST 10 GAMES: Eagles: 7-3, averaging 70.3 points, 35.7 rebounds, 10.6 assists, 8.0 steals and 3.3 blocks per game while shooting 45.1% from the field.
 Their opponents have averaged 60.3 points per game.